 Back then I could not tell what made it such a pleasure for my eyes compared with its neighbours, but now I know that it was the Mac OS X of the stamp world—designed, not "put together" as a computer engineer once said to me about Windows.
 Many of the others on the page, with their cluttered content, awkward distribution of mass and jarring colours, certainly looked as if they had been "put together".

 There was something else unusual about my stamp.
-When I held the page close to my face, I noticed that the colour and pattern on the stamp were made up of fine lines, which I found incredibly elegant.
+When I held the page close to my face, I noticed that the colour and pattern on the stamp were made up of fine lines, which I thought highly elegant.
 The grown-up stamp collectors, as I would learn later, refer to stamps printed before 1900 as "classics", but for a high-school kid checking out his mom's amateur album, this 1949 piece was the "classic".

 If you say to the grown-ups: 'I've seen a lovely house made of pink brick, with geraniums in the windows and doves on the roof', they are unable to picture such a house.
 You must say: 'I saw a house that cost a hundred thousand francs.'
 Then they cry out: 'Oh, how pretty!'